After executing the Diagnostics CLI from your terminal, you will see the results for each task as they are completed. Tasks that result in a

 Diagnostics output files

-A flattened folder structure with one or more config files and any existing New Relic logs.
+A flattened folder structure with one or more config files and any existing logs from New Relic.
 Attach this file to your New Relic account.
 This archive also contains a copy of

 Output of the individual tests.
 Attach this output to your New Relic account.